Azure-Samples/ms-identity-ciam-browser-delegated-ios-sample/README.md

 ## Scenario

 This app is a multi-tenant app meaning it can be used within any Microsoft Entra tenant and also supports signing in with Microsoft Account.
-It demonstrates how a developer can build apps to connect with enterprise users and access their Azure + O365 data via the Microsoft Graph.
+It demonstrates how a developer can build apps to connect with enterprise users and access their Azure + data via the a private API.
 During the auth flow, end users will be required to sign in and consent to the permissions of the application, and in some cases may require an admin to consent to the app.
-The majority of the logic in this sample shows how to auth an end user and make a basic call to the Microsoft Graph.
+The majority of the logic in this sample shows how to auth an end user and make a basic call to a private API.

 ![Topology](./images/iosintro.png)